-- 1 If you're upgrading from a previous version of QuickBooks for Mac, you've got a few more steps to get up and going. - 2 Make a backup copy of your company file using the previous version of QuickBooks for Mac.
-(File > Back Up) - 3 Quit any previous versions of QuickBooks that are running. - 4 Start QuickBooks for Mac 2014. - 5 Choose File > Open Company, select your file, and then click Open.
-(Note: QuickBooks for Mac 2014 may automatically upgrade and open your last used company file.)
+If you're upgrading from a previous version of QuickBooks for Mac, you've got a few more steps to get up and going.

+- 1 Make a backup copy of your company file using the previous version of QuickBooks for Mac (File > Back Up). - 2 Quit any previous versions of QuickBooks that are running. - 3 Start QuickBooks for Mac 2016. - 4 Choose File > Open Company, select your file, and then click Open.
+(Note: QuickBooks for Mac 2016 may automatically upgrade and open your last used company file.)

-QuickBooks 2014 upgrades your file and adds a .qb2014 file extension.
-For example: MyCompany.qb2014.
-QuickBooks also saves your original file and renames it to show it is an older file, for example MyCompany (QB2013) .qb2013 if it was originally a QuickBooks 2013 file.
+QuickBooks for Mac 2016 upgrades your file and adds a .qb2016 file extension, for example, MyCompany. qb2016.
+QuickBooks also saves your original file and renames it to show it is an older file, for example MyCompany (QB2015) .qb20154 if it was originally a QuickBooks 2015 file.